disputes mediated

 The following are trained and accredited in dispute mediation.

-David Balcombe QC
+David Balcombe KC

 Timothy Bergin